lexfrei/tools/README.md

 2. mtgdsgenerator -- dataset generator for mtg for neural training
 3. ow-exporter -- prometheus exporter for overwatch
 4. vk2tg -- wall forwarder from VK to Telegram
+5. vkphotosdownloader -- downloader of photos from VK